Parade Logo

 Sister Maureen Geary, O.P., recently inaugurated as president of Aquinas College, never planned on stepping into the role, but with decades of service in law, education and leadership, she says her focus now is on listening, learning and building connections with the students.
 “I’ve had all sorts of duties on the board,” Geary said.
 “But the most meaningful work was always with the students and faculty.”

 Her journey has also included a recent sabbatical in Ireland, where she participated in a 10-week program called ‘Threshold.'
-The experience emphasized the sabbath and reflection time.

 Sister Maureen has served in Leadership of the Dominican Sisters ~ Grand Rapids, including terms as Vicaress, Prioress and Councilor.
 She received an Honorary Doctor of Laws degree from Aquinas College in 2018, and has previously served in many capacities at Aquinas College.
 In addition to her service in Leadership with the Dominican Sisters, Sister Maureen has served as Director of Social Justice Programming for the Diocese of Grand Rapids, Coordinator of the Grand Rapids Area Housing Continuum of Care, and has practiced in Grand Rapids as both an attorney and C.P.A.